Adelina Otero-Warren: Early adulthood

 Adelina married a cavalry officer, Lieutenant Rawson D. Warren in 1908.
 At the time, he was stationed at Fort Wingate in New Mexico.
 Two years later, at age twenty-six, Otero-Warren divorced her husband.
 Perhaps she felt dissatisfied with her newly founded, less progressive, dependent role she inherited as Warren's wife.
 Other sources suggest that she discovered that he had a common-law wife and two children living in the Philippines.
 Regardless of why she divorced, she called herself a "widow" to avoid the stigma of divorce, which at the time was deemed unacceptable culturally and religiously.
 However, she kept Warren's last name and asserted that her husband had died soon after they married.

 In 1912, she relocated to New York City, likely to care for her brother Luna Bergere, a medical student at Columbia University.
 While she lived in the city, she was active in Anne Morgan's settlement house, an organization aimed to aid working-class women.
 At the settlement house, she organized arts and crafts programs.

 Eloisa, Otero-Warren's mother and first influential role model, died in 1914.
 Eloisa bequeathed her first husband's lands to her first two sons, Eduardo and Manuel, and her Luna family landholdings to Adelina, which followed traditions of Hispanas passing on lands they brought into their marriage to their daughters.
 Her death brought Adelina back from New York City to care for her nine half-siblings.
 While she became a surrogate mother to her siblings, she left the day-to-day child-rearing tasks to her sister Anita, who returned from a religious vocation in a convent after their mother's death, and their governess, Elizabeth Doyle.

-Among many some of Otero-Warren's closest friends were artists and writers who impacted the 20th century's progressive movement, including Mary Austin, Witter Byner, Mamie Meadors, and Alice Henderson.
+Among some of Otero-Warren's closest friends were artists and writers who impacted the 20th century's progressive movement, including Mary Austin, Witter Byner, Mamie Meadors, and Alice Henderson.